dominikrys/SWW-assignment_1/README.md

-# Software Workshop - Assignment 1 - Messaging System
+# Java Messaging System
-### By Dominik Rys (dxr714)
+## 1st year Software Workshop module assignment

+A messaging system in Java with afeaturing a client-server model.

-SOLUTION.md provided in src folder
+The SOLUTION.md file in the source folder explains how the program works.